Benefits available to help you keep in good physical health

 Roll up, roll up… for free flu jabs this winter!

-The vaccination programme helps us keep our colleagues and customers healthy and happy all year long, by fighting back against an unpredictable virus that can cause severe illness and even death among ‘at-risk’ groups.
+Flu vaccinations help to keep our colleagues and residents healthy and happy all year long, by fighting back against an unpredictable virus that can cause severe illness and even death among ‘at-risk’ groups.

 If you work in Care

 You’re already eligible to have the flu vaccine at your GP surgery or a local pharmacy and don’t need a flu voucher.

 If you work in Operations or Central Support